cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

 # Explain Partial Class in C#?
 Partial classes concept added in .Net Framework 2.0 and it allows us to split the business logic in multiple files with the same class name

+Other use of partial
+ - interface, struct, methods (retun type is void, and alway private)
+ - partial can also be use with generics
+ - Abstract class also be partial and all the parital classes will be abstract.

+# Enum & Interface
+ both can be public only.

+# Struct
+ 1. It can nnot be inherit

 # Shallow Copy

     class Demo